 As summer break comes to an end, one important item that may be missing from your back-to-school checklist is resetting your child's sleep schedule.

-Resetting a kid's sleep schedule can take some time.
-The Children's Health℠ Sleep Center recommends beginning to adjust your child's sleep schedule at least a week or two prior to the first day of school.
+Adjusting a kid's sleep patterns can take some time.
+The Children's Health℠ Sleep Center recommends beginning to adjust your child's sleep schedule at least a week or two before the first day of school.

-7 tips to get back on a sleep schedule for school:
+7 tips to get back on a school sleep schedule:

 - Adjust your child's sleep schedule for school gradually.

-- Wake your child up around the same time every day, and close to school wake time (i.e. if school wake time is 7 a.m., wake them up by 8 a.m.).
+- Wake your child around the same time every day, and within an hour of school wake time (ex: if school wake time is 7 a.m., wake them up by 8 a.m.).

-- Begin reinstating the school-night bedtime routines that may have become relaxed over break.
+- Restart the school-night bedtime routines that may have become relaxed over break.
 Start by scheduling consistent bath and pajama time, story time and other pre-bedtime activities as part of the nighttime adjustment process.

-- Keep children physically active during the day, but wind down activities in the evening.
+- Keep children physically active during the day, but focus on more relaxing, quiet activities in the hours between dinner and bedtime.

 - Turn off electronics and decrease light exposure a minimum of two hours before bedtime.

 - Children should not drink caffeine.
 For adolescents, if they do drink caffeine, limit it to the morning only.
 No caffeine should be consumed after noon, or it may interfere with the child's ability to sleep.
-This includes coffee, but also any other caffeinated beverage like tea and soda.
+This includes coffee, tea and soda.

-How much sleep should children get each night?
+How much sleep should children get each night by age?

-You can also keep the following guidelines in mind when setting your child's bedtime and wake up time:
+You can also keep the following daily sleep guidelines in mind when setting your child's bedtime and wake up time:

 - Newborns: 14 to 17 hours/day